 A senior litigation associate and trial attorney at the San Francisco office of Murphy Pearson, Ebony counsels clients in a variety of matters related to business law, professional liability, and all forms of civil litigation.
 Ebony’s professional liability experience ranges from legal malpractice; real estate defense; including broker, landlord, and accounting issues; fraternity defense; insurance; funeral negligence; and all employment defense, to name a few areas.
 Ebony prides herself in her ability to represent hard-working clients navigate daunting litigation issues.
 Additionally, Ebony’s counsel extends to both the plaintiff and defense side, and additional services if needed, to ensure her clients have the best legal support possible.

 Before joining the firm, Ebony served as an advocate and case worker with the Coalition of Concerned Legal Professionals, where she would negotiate and advocate on behalf of clients with uninhabitable living conditions facing eviction.
-She would also assist, represent and prepare documents on a variety of matters.
-In addition, she previously worked as a legal coder for LawYaw, creating and streamlining digital legal documents.

 - State Bar of California